alaTest Sites

 286 reviews

 alaTest has collected and analyzed 286 reviews of Wacom Bamboo.
 The average rating for this product is 4.1/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-Reviewers are impressed by the size and durability.
-The design and usability are also mentioned favorably, whereas many are critical about the reliability and price.
+People are impressed by the size and design.
+The durability and usability are also appreciated, whereas many are critical about the reliability and price.

 price, reliability